-Interest incurred during the construction phase of capital assets is included as part of the capitalized value of the assets constructed and amortized over the useful life of the assets.
-During the years ended December 31, 2017 and 2016, there was no net capitalized interest.
+Interest expense incurred during the construction phase of a capital asset is included as part of the capitalized value of the asset constructed and amortized over the useful life of the asset.
+During the years ended December 31, 2018 and 2017, there was no net capitalized interest.